c-lonas/astro-timeless-devlog/tech/src/pages/posts/011-t2a2-stack.md

 That's it, now we can start using it!

-The alpine docs have concise tutorials on building a [counter](https://alpinejs.dev/start-here#building-a-counter), a [dropdown](https://alpinejs.dev/start-here#building-a-dropdown), and a [search input](https://alpinejs.dev/start-here#building-a-search-input) if you're looking for ideas to get started with it.
+The alpine docs have concise <a href="https://alpinejs.dev/start-here#building-a-counter" target="_blank">tutorials</a> on building a counter, a dropdown, and a search input if you're looking for ideas to get started with it.

 Let's use Alpine to check if each of the cards have been toggled on, and if they are, to dynamically display an additional element.